kubernetes-retired/service-catalog/docs/design.md

   than Service Catalog does, so to avoid confusion the term *Application* will refer to the Kubernetes deployment artifact that will use a Service ServiceInstance.
-- **ServiceServiceInstanceCredential**, or *Service ServiceServiceInstanceCredential* : a link between a Service ServiceInstance and an Application.
+- **ServiceInstanceCredential**, or *Service ServiceInstanceCredential* : a link between a Service ServiceInstance and an Application.
 It expresses the intent for an Application to reference and use a particular Service ServiceInstance.
 - **ServiceBroker**, or *Service Broker* : a entity, available via a web endpoint,